Lance Wilkinson: Storylines

 Philip, Ruth and Hannah move to Darwin, so Lance moves in with Toadie and Joel Samuels.
 Lance reconciles with Amy, but she starts avoiding him and eventually reveals that she has been seeing Damien and that she is pregnant.
 Lance finds out Anne knew and he stops talking to her, but ultimately is responsible for Amy and Damian getting back together because he wants Amy to be happy and knows it will be with Damien, rather than himself.
 Both Lance and Toadie compete for Stephanie Scully's (Carla Bonner) attention after she moves into the street.
 Lance meets Allana Truman (Josephine Clark) at a sci-fi convention and he falls for her.
 Allana sets Lance the task of completing Seven Labours of Love to win her heart.
 Lance completes the tasks and he and Allana begin a relationship.

 Lance helps Allana get away from her mother and they decide to go travelling in America.
 Lance enters a radio quiz in order to win some money.
 He becomes popular with listeners and the radio station bosses decide to feed him the answers, to keep him on air.
 Lance exposes the scam and he and Allana leave Erinsborough for the United States, where they set up their own sci-fi convention.
 Four years later, Lance returns to Erinsborough for a Star Trek: Deep Space Nine convention and he decides to visit his old friends.
 He attends the viewing of Annalise Hartman's (Kimberly Davies) documentary about Ramsay Street and is surprised to see Amy make an appearance.
 Lance competes with Connor O'Neill (Patrick Harvey) for Toadie's friendship before heading home to Allana.
 Lance returns thirteen years later to celebrate a belated 1990s-themed 21st birthday party for Toadie, where he, Toadie, Stuart Parker (Blair McDonough) and Stonefish Rebecchi (Anthony Engleman) dress as The Teletubbies.
+Four years later, Lance sends Toadie and his new wife, Melanie Pearson congratulations in pre-recorded message on their wedding day.
+Lance later arrives for the wedding reception and he reveals that he has agreed to be Amy's sperm donor.

 Reception

 A writer for the BBC's Neighbours website said Lance's most notable moment was "discovering that a possum had pooed in the veggie ragout" on a camping trip.
 After Lance was seen dropping a washer into a public pay phone, the Australian national phone company said Neighbours would be found accountable if viewers began to copy the trick.
+While reviewing Lance's departure, the Herald Sun's Jackie Brygel stated "it's goodbye to one of Ramsay Street's most kind-hearted, er, heart-throbs with the Loveable Lance farewelling his mates in Erinsborough."
+Brygel was relieved that Lance was going somewhere different to the show's other departees, writing "And where, you may ask, is LL heading?
+To none other than the US with his main squeeze, Alana.
+Ah well, at least La La Land is a little further afield than the usual destination for ex-Ramsay Streeters – Queensland."